 Will beefree.io be affected too?

 Yes, both BEE FREE and BEE PRO at beefree.io will be affected.
-We are a user of BEE Plugin just like you.
+There are also 3 other applications within MailUp Group that will be affected.
+So a total of 5 production instances in our group of companies.
+And they are all users of BEE Plugin just like you.
 Any downtime affects us too: no shortcuts or special treatments.
 So we have every incentive to make sure it's as short and painless as possible.

 Please let us know if you have any questions.